-Once you’re in default, the lender may be able to repossess your car at any time, without notice, and come onto your property to take it.
+Once you’re in default, the lender might be able to repossess your car at any time, without notice, and come onto your property to take it.
 But the lender can’t “breach the peace” when they take it.
-In some states, breaching the peace includes using physical force, threatening to use force, or even removing your car from a closed garage without your permission.
+In some states, breaching the peace means using physical force, threatening to use force, or even removing your car from a closed garage without your permission.

-When you got your car loan, you might have agreed to have a device on your car that prevents it from starting — sometimes called a “starter interrupt” or “kill switch” — if you don’t make your payments on time.
+When you got your car loan, the lender might’ve had a device installed on your car that keeps it from starting — sometimes called a “starter interrupt” or “kill switch” — if you don’t make your payments on time.

-Depending on your contract with the lender and your state’s laws, using a kill switch might be considered the same as a repossession or a breach of the peace.
+Depending on your contract with the lender and your state’s laws, using a kill switch might be considered the same as a repossession, or might be seen as a breach of the peace.
 How your state treats the use of these devices could affect your rights.
 Contact your state attorney general if you have questions.

-Either way, you may be entitled to buy back the vehicle by
+Either way, you might be entitled to buy back the vehicle by

 - bidding on it at the repossession sale